liverm/pd-prtg-v2/README.md

-# prtg2pd
+# PD-PRTG-V2

-This is a PowerShell script that can be used with PRTG Network Monitor to send a JSON-formatted alert payload to a PagerDuty Events v2 API endpoint managed by an event ruleset.
+This repository contains a PowerShell script (prtg2pd.ps1) that can be used with PRTG Network Monitor to send a JSON-formatted alert payload to a PagerDuty Events v2 API endpoint managed by an event ruleset.

 ## Test Environment